Doomeec/discord-quest-hud/README.md

 | **Close Overlay**        | Click the **Cross icon (✕)** or invoke cleanup hook        |
 | **Dismiss Dropdowns**    | Press **`Escape`** or click outside the menu               |

+🌐 Language Notice (Why is it in Russian on first launch?)

+Note: This project was originally created for personal use, which is why the interface defaults to Russian when you run the script for the first time.

+How to switch to English (in 2 clicks):

+1. Click the Gear icon (⚙️) in the top-right corner of the overlay to open Settings.
+2. Find the Interface Language (Язык интерфейса) setting.
+3. Click 🇬🇧 English and then hit Save (Сохранить) at the bottom.

+Your language choice is saved locally and will remain in English for all future launches!

 💖 Credits & Acknowledgments

   - Discord Webpack Research: Core store hook methodology and quest tracking